axibase/axibase-collector-docs/jobs/examples/hp-openview/README.md

 * Choose an ATSD server if you have connected your Collector to multiple ATSD servers.
 * Save the Job.
 * Open each configuration.
-* Open the `ovpm` Item List and define servers whose statistics you would like to collect.
+* Open the `ovpm` Item List and define servers whose statistics you want to collect.
 * Click **Test** and review the output.

 <!---